THE FORGOTTEN APES

 There are varying perceptions and beliefs surrounding gibbons.
 Many ethnic groups in China for example, believe gibbons are the ‘king of the primates’ and have taboos about hunting, whilst others believe gibbons are vital for medicinal purposes.
 Limited research has been carried out on the sympatric interactions between humans and gibbons which could offer a more in depth, useful insight into this complex relationship to ensure sustainable coexistence.

-The Critically Endangered Hainan gibbon is considered to be the world’s rarest primate with only 26-28 individuals remaining.
+The Critically Endangered Hainan gibbon is considered to be the world’s rarest primate with less than 30 individuals remaining.
 Endemic to China, it is only found in a 15 km2 fragment of suboptimal forest in Bawangling National Nature Reserve (BNNR) on the island of Hainan in the South China Sea.
 A 2014 Hainan gibbon workshop between Chinese and international collaborators set clear goals to ensure its survival through continued conservation monitoring and intervention.
 It was recommended that researchers investigate the spatial patterns and intensity of non-timber forest product use in the area, as well as raising conservation awareness in local communities.